risk management

 Training and professional assessment

-If your business has a GIO Workers Compensation Insurance policy, you also have access to discounted training courses through our partnership with the National Safety Council of Australia Foundation (NSCA).
-They provide specific ergonomic training alongside many helpful resources.
+Employers may choose external ergonomic trainers or auditors to assess the work environment and provide solutions.
+If your business has a GIO Workers Compensation Insurance policy, you can access discounted training courses through the National Safety Council of Australia Foundation (NSCA), which offers ergonomic training and resources.

 GIO offers Workers Compensation Insurance for businesses in Western Australia, the Northern Territory, the ACT and Tasmania.